 Michelin Star Restaurants in Suffolk- Pea Porridge

 Pea Porridge in Bury St Edmunds has so much to be proud of.
-They are Suffolk’s first and only restaurant to be awarded the prestigious Michelin star award and very well deserved it is too.
+There are many great things to do in Bury St Edmunds and this is one of the one not to miss.
+Suffolk’s first and only restaurant to be awarded the prestigious Michelin star award, Pea Porridge thoroughly deserves this recognition.
 Tucked away in a pretty residential area of the market town, the converted bakery/ cottage restaurant is super cosy and relaxed.
 Restaurants in Suffolk are now on the map and Pea Porridge is well worth the journey.

 The menu is produce driven and makes the most of delicious local, seasonal produce, therefore dishes change regularly.
 Choose from starters, main and puddings but also the small plates option too.
 The food has a Mediterranean influence and very much matches the setting.
 It is relaxed and non-pretentious and also a powerhouse of aroma, colour and taste.
 The wine is interesting, with plenty of natural and biodynamic choices on the menu.